 Teacher in Charge: Miss J. Foster

-The external Geography standards and two of the internal standards can contribute to UE Literacy (reading and/or writing) and the geographic research and spatial analysis standards can contribute to numeracy.
+The external Geography standards and two of the internal standards can contribute to UE Literacy (reading and/or writing) and the geographic research standard can contribute to numeracy.
 Geography is also one of the Table A subjects required for entry to some programmes at Auckland University.

 Internal assessment 8 - 11 credits.
 External assessment 8 - 12 credits depending on which standards are attempted.